Da Nang Transport Guide for Indian Tourists: Using Grab, Buses, and Traveling to Hoi An (2026)

 • Soft Sleeper: The premium sleeping option, these tickets secure a more comfortable bed in a 4- or 6-bed compartment, complete with a thicker mattress for enhanced rest during extended travel.

-Da Nang Airport (DAD) connections
+Da Nang Airport (DAD) Transportation Guide

 Transport optionTypical cost (VND)Travel timeExpert recommendation